openbmc/openbmc/poky/documentation/dev-manual/common-tasks.rst

 The Yocto Project provides several logging functions for producing debugging output and reporting errors and warnings.
-For Python functions, the following logging functions exist.
+For Python functions, the following logging functions are available.
 All of these functions log to ``${T}/log.do_``\ `task`, and can also log to standard output (stdout) with the right settings: